ikwach/dotfiles/README.md

 Open iTerm and use it from now on ;)

 **Python first:**
-(currently lastest supported version by pyenv is 3.8.5, but you better check it)
+(currently lastest supported version by pyenv is 3.8.5, but you better check it by 'pyenv install -l')

     brew install pyenv
     pyenv install 3.8.5